fal7201/TEAM-B.-TASK-5/README.md

 # TEAM-B.-TASK-5
 The Machine learning task 4
-the task is to find movie similarities based on their plots summaries
+The task is to "find movie similarities based on their plots summaries"

 To all movie enthusiast out there the aim of this model is to be able to recommend a movie with similar plots to the one you have in mind. obviously we all have a particular genre of movie we would like to watch be it sci-fi, horror, romance and the likes
 And more often than not there is usally a common factor so to say in these similar movies which can be seen in their plots.